FastComments/fastcomments-blog/src/content/(1-28-2020) How to Prevent Spam in Your Comments.md

 A default installation of FastComments has both Spam and Profanity filtering enabled.

-Our spam filter uses a <a href="https://en.wikipedia.org/wiki/Naive_Bayes_classifier">Naive Bayes classifier</a> to identify spam.
+Our spam filter uses a <a href="https://en.wikipedia.org/wiki/Naive_Bayes_classifier" target="_blank">Naive Bayes classifier</a> to identify spam.

 FastComments runs in an iframe on your site.
 This makes it harder for automated spam bots to target your comment section.
 However, if they do and our classifier figures out that their comments are "spammy" they will be hidden from your users.
 Like all other comments they are also marked as
-"needs review" in the <a href="https://fastcomments.com/auth/my-account/moderate-comments">moderation page</a> of the dashboard.
+"needs review" in the <a href="https://fastcomments.com/auth/my-account/moderate-comments" target="_blank">moderation page</a> of the dashboard.

 Profanity filtering however does not result in hidden comments.
 It will just mask the ******* "bad words".

 ### Settings

-Both Profanity and Spam filtering can be individually toggled off in the <a href="https://fastcomments.com/auth/my-account/moderate-comments/settings">Moderation Settings</a> page.
+Both Profanity and Spam filtering can be individually toggled off in the <a href="https://fastcomments.com/auth/my-account/moderate-comments/settings" target="_blank">Moderation Settings</a> page.

 ## For Commenters